High Altitude Chocolate Cake

 Of course, all baked goods are more difficult to produce at high altitude.
 But as an avid baker, I can say that cakes are my biggest challenge.
 I have baked for many years at 12,000 and 9,000 feet, so you can imagine the failures I´ve experienced.

 I´m happy and proud to share my go-to chocolate cake recipe with you.
 It rises nicely and is fluffy and moist, thanks to yogurt and whole milk.
 The cake uses regular, not cake flour, which means the ingredients are probably stored in your kitchen pantry.
 I enjoy this cake frosted with chocolate cream cheese frosting or Bailey´s buttercream frosting, but it is also delicious served with whipped cream or a dusting of confectioners´ sugar.
 Enjoy a big slice with a mug of hot coffee or a glass of cold milk.
 As with any chocolate cake, the flavors will develop overnight so serve it the next day if you have the restraint to wait that long.
+This cake has been tested at 7,500 feet.

 Why Use Hot Coffee?